Flea, Tick and Mosquito Risk Maps: Is Your Pet at Risk?

 What Can You Do to Protect against Ticks?

+Ticks are expected to be unusually prevalent throughout 2023.
 It may be difficult or even impossible for pet owners to avoid exposure to ticks entirely.
 Because ticks love long grass and low-hanging bushes, keep your yard mowed and your foliage trimmed.
 It may also help to treat your yard with products that kill ticks in and around your home, deck and patio.
-Ticks can be found in urban areas as well, commonly in planters, trees and parks.
-Check your pet for ticks on a regular basis and get in the habit of doing personal daily tick checks, too — especially in seasons when tick activity or your pet’s outdoor access is higher.

-For an estimate of where multiple species of ticks and their numbers may be highest in your area, look for your state on the tick-borne disease alert map to get frequent updates on tick activity.
+For an estimate of where multiple species of ticks and their numbers may be highest in your area, look for your state on the CAPC’s tick-borne disease alert map to get frequent updates on tick activity.*

 Mosquitoes Are More Common During the Warmer Months